-In his New Year message to the people of Wandsworth, the Leader of Wandsworth Council, Ravi Govindia, looks at how the borough is building on its past to deliver a bright future in 2019.
+In his New Year message to the people of Wandsworth, the Leader of Wandsworth Council, Ravi Govindia, talks about how in 2020 the borough will work to tackle climate change.

-“On behalf of everyone at Wandsworth Council I’d like to wish you a happy, healthy and a prosperous new year.”
+“On behalf of Wandsworth council may I wish you all a happy, healthy and a